CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    ![](../media/nvidia9.png)

-1. Carefully copy and paste your generated **API key** in a notepad, essential for accessing various services and features paste the API key in the notebook.
-Ensure you store it securely, as it may not be displayed again after you leave the page.
+1. Carefully copy and paste your generated API key into a notepad, essential for accessing various services and features.
+Paste the API key into the notebook.
+Store it securely, as it may not be displayed again after you leave the page.

    ![](../media/nvidia7.png)